carbonplan/offsets-db-data/docs/install-offsets-db-data.md

 # Install offsetsDB data

-offsets-db-data Python package can be installed in three ways:
+offsets-db-data Python package can be installed in two ways:

 ```{eval-rst}